 Piazza Attilio Hortis 3

-The coolest neighbourhood bar I’ve ever stumbled into – compact, quaint and homey Siora Rosa is everything an outsider would want for a “remember that little plan in” food and drink experience, and all a local could ask for with respect to having an inexpensive just round the corner eatery.
+The coolest neighbourhood bar I’ve ever stumbled into – compact, quaint and homey Siora Rosa is everything an outsider would want for a “remember that little place in” food and drink experience, and all a local could ask for with respect to having an inexpensive just round the corner eatery.
 When you go (and trip to Trieste without so much as a quick drink here would be lacking) let the bartender (during my visit this was a kindly gentleman who had to be at least 80 years young) decide your wine for you and even if you are completely stuffed to the gills (I didn’t think I could eat another bite after my munch at da Pepi) have something.
 I recommend a beautifully basic panino of prosciutto cotto in crosta (cooked ham in crusty bread) with generous shavings of fresh horseradish.
 It shouldn’t set you back more than €4.
 Check out the Siora Rosa Facebook page: facebook.com/pages/Da-Siora-Rosa/199458580087622.

 I dream of a repeat visit to Triesta.
 In fact, it’s taking me an eternity simply to draft this post because I can’t get more than a sentence or two in before I start zoning out on my photos and notes remembered how much I loved it there … thinking about when I could head back down there … trying to figure out where I should go on future excursions … scanning real estate sites to see what a pied-à-terre might cost …